 where, 1t≤T1 is an indicator which equals to 1 before week T1 and 0 afterwards. yt and xt are respectively the sales and the price of the product at week t.
 We assume that retailers do not change product price based on their short-term sales, and we consider xt to be strictly exogenous. β1 and β2 are the true parameters before and after the structural break at week T1. ut is the error term. ut~iid(0,σ12) when t≤T1 and ut~iid(0,σ22) when t>T1.

 We may estimate a model with a functional form which is congruent with the demand (e.g., yt=βxt+ut) where the estimation window starts before the structural break, e.g., at week m (where 1≤m<T1<T).
-Thus the OLS estimates for the model based on the data from week m to week T become:
+Thus, the OLS estimates for the model based on the data from week m to week T become:

 βTm=(Xm,T'Xm,T)-1Xm,T'Ym,T